Medical expert of the article

 - With synovitis

-X-ray stage (PC) * (no Kellgren JH and Lawrence JS)
+Radiographic stage (PC)* (no Kellgren JH and Lawrence JS)

-0, I, II, III, IV.
-The functional ability of the patient
+0, I, II, III, IV Functional capacity of the patient

-* For OA of the knee, hip and wrist joints, it is necessary to indicate PC
+*For OA of the knee, hip and hand joints, PC must be indicated

-- Secondary monoosteoarthritis of the left knee joint (medial tibiofemoral and patellofemoral departments) with synovitis.
-RS-PFN-1.
+- Secondary monoosteoarthrosis of the left knee joint (medial tibiofemoral and patellofemoral sections) with synovitis.
+RS-P.FN-1.

-- Primary oligosteoarthrosis with lesions of the left hip joint (concentric), PC-III, both knee joints (lateral tibiofemoral departments), PC-II.
+- Primary oligoosteoarthrosis with damage to the left hip joint (concentric), PC - III, both knee joints (lateral tibiofemoral sections), PC - II.
 Synovitis of the right knee joint.
 FN-1.

-- Primary polyosteoarthrosis with damage to the joints of the hands (Heberden nodes), PC-III, left knee joint (lateral tibiofemoral section), PC-III and right hip joint (diffuse), PC-IV.
-Synovitis of the left knee and distal interphalangeal joints.
+- Primary polyosteoarthrosis with damage to the joints of the hands (Heberden's nodes), PC - III, left knee joint (lateral tibiofemoral section), PC - III and right hip joint (diffuse), PC - IV.
+Synovitis of the left knee joint and distal interphalangeal joints.
 FN-1.

-- Primary polyosteoarthrosis with lesions of the proximal and distal interphalangeal joints of the hands (erosive form), PC - III, carpal-metacarpal joint of the first finger of the left hand with synovitis, the metatarsophalangeal joint of the right toe (hallux valgus) with the synovitis, right hip joint of the right foot and synovitis ), PC - IV and cervical spine.
+- Primary polyosteoarthrosis with damage to the proximal and distal interphalangeal joints of the hands (erosive form), PC - III, carpometacarpal joint of the 1st finger of the left hand with synovitis, metatarsophalangeal joint of the 1st toe of the right foot (hallux valgus) with synovitis, right hip joint (concentric), PC - IV and cervical spine.
 FN-2.

 Classification criteria for osteoarthritis

-The classification criteria are a kind of diagnostic search algorithm.
+Classification criteria are a kind of diagnostic search algorithm.
 However, when diagnosing a disease, including OA, one should not rely only on classification criteria.
-It must be remembered that the main area of their use is not a routine clinical practice, but clinical research - compliance with classification criteria is one of the reasons for including a patient in a study.
+It is important to remember that their main area of use is not routine clinical practice, but clinical research - compliance with classification criteria is one of the grounds for including a patient in the study.

-- Pain, stiffness or stiffness in the hands, most often during the day during the past month and
+- Pain, stiffness, or rigidity in the hands, usually during the day, during the past month and

-- Tight thickening of two joints or more * and
+- Dense thickening of two or more joints* and

 - Less than three swollen metacarpophalangeal joints, or

-- hard thickening of two distal interphalangeal joints or more or
+- hard thickening of two or more distal interphalangeal joints or

-- wrong position of one or more joints *.
+- incorrect position of one or more joints*.

-* Distal interphalangeal joints of II and III fingers; proximal interphalangeal joints of II and III fingers; carpometacarpal joints of both hands.
-Sensitivity is 93%, specificity - 97%.
+* Distal interphalangeal joints of the II and III fingers; proximal interphalangeal joints of the II and III fingers; carpometacarpal joints of both hands.
+Sensitivity is 93%, specificity is 97%.

 Clinical symptoms